 Minimizing chemicals in products on the skin is therefore important.
 The top ingredients to avoid are parabens (think words starting with ethyl, methyl, butyl or propyl), dyes like Yellow 5 & 6, fragrances and perfumes, petroleum, Sodium Lauryl Sulphate, Sodium Laureth Sulphate, and triclosan.
 Or check out the “Dirty Dozen” from the David Suzuki Foundation.

 Want to know how your personal care products stack up?
-Take a look on the Environmental Working Group’s Skin Deep® Cosmetic Database.
+Check them out on Environmental Working Group’s Skin Deep® Cosmetic Database.

 Organic and non-toxic personal care products and cosmetics have come a long way.
 Not only are the lipstick and polish colours vibrant, functional products like facial cleansers and deodorants work.
 There is no longer a need to compromise between looking good and feeling good about it.

 Considering the amount of time people spend in offices or their homes, it is important to minimize the use of chemical cleaners.
-This is especially true in a city where the use of air conditioning is the norm.
+This is especially true as more and more people live in apartment buildings and spend more time in office towers.
 A lack of proper air circulation traps the vapours from chemical cleaners and building materials.
-This increases sensitivity and health issues in people, especially the elderly and children.
+This increases sensitivity and health issues, especially in the elderly and children.

-The availability of green options here in Singapore has scaled up in the last few years.
+The availability of green options has scaled up.
 Seventh Generation, Ecover, Earth Friendly Products, Mrs Meyers, and Eco Store are just some of the growing brands of human- and environmentally-friendly ranges.
+Not all product are equal so be sure to read the ingredients list.

-For the price-conscious, try home-made cleaning solutions.
+For the price-conscious, DIY mavens, or anyone who wants the absolutely cleanest products, try home-made your cleaning solutions.
 The most basic and effective can be made from just lemon, vinegar, and baking soda.
 Check out Cleaning Products 101 from America’s Goddess of Domestic Perfection, Martha Stewart.

 Other considerations include boosting air quality with plants such as Peace Lily, Lady Palm, and Bamboo Palm.
 Plants help control humidity and purify the air of chemicals such as benzene, formaldehyde, and others common in indoor synthetic materials.
 Studies by NASA show that plants can reduce up to 85% of indoor air pollutants.
 This is good for both the home and workplace.